fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 ---
 title: Building a text-based game
 subtitle: convincing myself it's not a dumb idea
 description: The text-based game is old.
-But could it be unique in its potential for interactive fiction set in a procedurally-generated open world?
+But could it have unique potential for interactive fiction set in a procedurally-generated open-world sandbox RPG?
 ---

 - [Answering my inner critic](#answering-my-inner-critic)